Jody Frankian, Office Manager

 “Rescue pets are my family, and my house and life are always full,” Shannon says.
 With a heart for rescue animals and adoptions, Shannon is mom to a crew of both dogs and cats at home.
 When she’s not at Mariposa, caring for patients and assisting with their comfort, Shannon keeps busy with her pet sitting and walking business named Pet Blessed.
 “I love being a caregiver for animals.
 They inspire me to be my best,” she says.
 “Outside of pet sitting, I enjoy offering pet transportation services to get animals to their veterinarian or grooming appointments.
 It’s unique and fun to do!”

-Ariel performs the important role of distracting patients during examination, blood draws, and other procedures, which makes our jobs easier and provides stress relief for our patients!
+Ariel performs the important role of distracting patients during examination, blood draws and other procedures, which makes our jobs easier and provides stress relief for our patients!
 She also keeps tabs on everyone during the work day.
 Ariel is often seen supervising our technicians and ensuring things are in order.
 In her spare time, she naps on warm laundry and searches for things to bat around the clinic floor.

 Sherlock, Front Door Greeter

-- Dislikes: Trucks (tends to scream when he sees them in our parking lot) and people who walk too quickly
+Dislikes: Trucks (he tends to scream when he sees them in our parking lot) and people who walk “too quickly”